 If you’re thinking about investing in Nevada, we recommend getting the scoop from a local real estate agent.
 A great agent can help you spot promising rental property opportunities, get into up-and-coming markets early, and negotiate for the best deal.
 Our friends at Clever Real Estate make it easy to shop around for an agent in Nevada — and since it’s free to meet agents through Clever, with zero obligation, there’s zero risk!

-Best of all, real estate investors who find an agent through Clever can easily take advantage of Nevada's buyer rebate opportunities.
-You can get up to 0.5% cash back at closing — which you can to fix up your new rental property or even to splurge on the Strip.
+Best of all, real estate investors who find an agent through Clever can easily take advantage of Nevada’s buyer rebate opportunities.
+You can get cash back at closing — which you can to fix up your new rental property or even to splurge on the Strip.

 What is the best place to buy rental property in Nevada?